-Deciding how your body will be put to rest after you die is a very personal, very important choice.
+Deciding how your body will be put to rest after you die is a very personal, important choice.
 Some rely on family tradition to guide their decision, while others may decide on an alternate path.
-Cremation has recently become a more common choice; in 2013, about 45.3% of deceased Americans were cremated (versus only 24% in 1998) and the number is projected to continue growing.
+Cremation has recently become a more common choice; in 2017, about 51.6% of deceased Americans were cremated (versus only 24% in 1998) and the number is projected to continue growing.

-But what happens when you decide cremation is the right path for you, but your family and friends object?
-How do you convince them to see your side, while respecting the sensitive beliefs they hold?
+What happens when you decide cremation is the right path for you, but your family and friends object?
+How do you convince them to see your perspective, while respecting the beliefs they hold?
 This guide will help you anticipate what objections may arise, provide you with ways to overcome those objections, and empower you to make and hold to the choice that’s right for you.

 Image via Pixabay